 Investment increase not likely to end any time soon

 As well as collating data on the confirmed activities of landlords, the research looked into the actions landlords were considering taking in the future.

 11% of landlords with larger and valuable portfolios are considering a property purchase in the next quarter in comparison to the 4% of landlords with smaller portfolios.

 The number of landlords considering buying HMO properties rose from 5% to 20%.

 It shows that landlords have not yet been put off by uncertainty in the property market caused by Brexit and more specifically by the higher taxes landlords face for renting out properties.

-Despite the increase in interest, only 13% of landlords are optimistic for the future.
+Despite the increase in interest, only 13% of landlords are optimistic about the future.

 With landlords facing increasing tax costs, many landlords with small portfolios may feel it would be risky to invest in more property.
 There is a certain balance of risk and reward for landlords when it comes to further investment in their portfolios.

 For landlords with bigger portfolios, the increase in interest in HMO properties is particularly telling to the increase in investment.
-Properties with more occupants paying rent provides a boost to a landlord’s income where multiple people pay rent for a house rather than a family paying as one.
+Properties with more occupants paying rent to provide a boost to a landlord’s income where multiple people pay rent for a house rather than a family paying as one.